yukondude/Twempest/README.md

 ```

 ## Sample Template
-A simple template to render a tweet as Markdown text (`twempest.template.sample`):
+A simple template to render a tweet as Markdown text suitable for Jekyll posts(`twempest.template.sample`):

 ```
 ---